-NILSS is the first algorithm whose computation is constrained to the unstable subspace: this is achieved by the `non-intrusive' parameterization we used in equation~\eqref{e:nilss}. `Non-intrusive' means that we use only tangent solutions, but no other information such as the Jacobian matrices.
-This parameterization allows us to handle each tangent solutions as a whole, and use them to approximate the unstable subspace, and to remove the unstable components in $v'$.
-For cases with $m\ll M$, such as computational fluid problems, non-intrusive shadowing is thousands of times faster than previous algorithms, and is currently the only affordable choice \cite{Ni_CLV_cylinder}.
+Nonintrusive shadowing is the first numerical differentiation algorithm of chaos whose computation is constrained to the unstable subspace: this is achieved by the `nonintrusive' parameterization we used in equation~\eqref{e:nilss}. `Nonintrusive' means that we use only $m$ many solutions of the most basic governing equations, which is the tangent equation for this case, but no other information such as the Jacobian matrices.
+For cases with $m\ll M$, such as computational fluid problems, nonintrusive shadowing is thousands of times faster than previous algorithms. \ree{ For the examples we have so far, the cost of nonintrusive shadowing is similar to the numerical simulation of the system \cite{Ni_NILSS_JCP,Ni_CLV_cylinder}.
+When the unstable dimension gets larger, the cost of nonintrusive shadowing, per trajectory length, can be larger than the simulation.
+However, it seems that nonintrusive shadowing requires a shorter trajectory than the averaged objective given by the simulation; moreover, the computation of $m$ many tangent solutions can be greatly accelerated by a vectorized code.
+Overall, for very unstable problems, the cost of nonintrusive shadowing might still be comparable to simulations, but more experiments are needed to verify or disprove this claim. }